 The super-finished surface roughness is Ra 0.8-0.2 μm.

 The finishing will increase the cost of producing a part, as extra machining steps and tighter quality control are required.

-We uses Pantone Matching System and RAL Classic System to match custom colors or paint samples.
-We can also do two-color or multi-color painting to obtain a more complicated appearance looks like 2K molding.
+We use the Pantone Matching System and RAL Classic System to match custom colors or paint samples.
+We can also do two-color or multi-color painting to obtain a more complicated appearance that looks like 2K molding.

 We can supply different paint finishes, in matte, flat, semi-gloss, glossy finish, or satin finish.
 We can also simulate a specific Mold-Tech texture or soft touch to achieve a feel similar to the texture or over-molding of injection molded parts.